 One of the most challenging things for me when I started fly fishing was figuring out what kind of fly rod, fly line, leader, and tippet to use.
 There are a ton of options and you can easily be overwhelmed when trying to figure it out on your own.
-My goal is to give you a starting point to understanding how to match a fly rod, reel, line, leader and tippet.
+My goal is to give you a starting point to understanding how to match a fly rod, reel, line, leader, and tippet.

 Fly Rod Weights

-Fly reel to the rod
+Fly Reel to the Rod

 It is easy to match a fly reel to the rod.
 You want to make sure that the fly reel covers the weight of the fly rod.
 Most fly reels will cover 2 or 3 weights.
 4/5/6 or 5/6 weight reels are the most common.
 If a fly reel says 4/5/6, then it can correctly be used on 4, 5, or 6 weight rods.

-Line to the reel
+Line to the Backing

 The next component in the setup is the fly line.
 There are lots of options when it comes to fly lines.
 But it can be a relatively easy decision on which one to match to your fly rod.
 The weight of the fly line needs to match the rod weight.
-So if you have a 5 weight rod, choose a 5 weight fly line.
-There are other factors to consider with the fly line, however, the most commonly used line is a WF5F line.
-This is great all purpose line that can be used effectively in most fishing situations.
-Backing is extra line that is spooled up between the reel and the fly line.
-The purpose is to give the fish lots of room to swim away after you set the hook so that you can then bring it in without it getting off the line.
-For up to 6 weight fly line 20 lb backing should be good.
-Anything over that use 30 lb backing.
+So, if you have a 5 weight rod, choose a 5 weight fly line.
+There are other factors to consider with the fly line, however, the most commonly used and most versatile line is a WF5F (weight forward 5 weight floating) line.
+This is a great all-purpose line that can be used effectively in most fishing situations.
+Intermediate and sinking lines are available to cover other specific fishing needs, but a floating line is best to start with.

-Leader to the line
+Leader to the Line

 There can be a lot to think about when comes to leaders.
-See our in depth discussion on them here.
-The basic rule of thumb for choosing a leader is to use a size that is matched to the fly sizes you are using.
-To do that, take the leader size such as 6x and multiply by 3.
+See our in-depth discussion on them here.
+The basic rule of thumb for buying a leader is to use a size that is matched to the fly sizes you are using.
+To do that, take the leader size such as 6x, and multiply by 3.
 That gives you 18, which means you can safely use up to a size 18 fly on a 6x leader.
-Fly sizes are in reverse order numerically, so a size 22 is smaller than a size 18.
+When buying flies, remember fly sizes are in reverse order numerically, so a size 22 is smaller than a size 18.
 The smaller the number, the bigger the fly.
-So on a 6x leader, you can use size 18 to 28 flies.
+So, on a 6x leader, you can use size 18 to 28 flies.

-Tippet to the leader
+Tippet to the Leader

-Tippet is used to extend the length of your leader, or to return the leader to it’s original length after you have fished for a while and had to cut some off as you change out flies.
+Tippet is used to extend the length of your leader, or to return the leader to its original length after you have fished for a while and had to cut some off as you change out flies.
 The tippet choice is pretty easy like the fly line choice.
 Match the tippet to the size leader you are using.
 Leaders are typically tapered and the “x” rating refers to the smallest diameter on the leader.
-So if you are using a 5x leader you may want 5x tippet to get the leader back to it’s original length, or 6x tippet to extend the leader beyond it’s original length.
+So, if you are using a 5x leader you may want 5x tippet to get the leader back to its original length, or 6x tippet to extend the leader beyond its original length.
 It’s always a good idea to carry multiple tippet sizes to cover various situations.
 I recommend carrying at least 5x through 7x tippet spools with you.

-Fly to the end of the tippet
+Fly to the end of the Tippet

 Now tie the fly to the end of the tippet and start fishing!
 I hope this helps demystify some of the basic fly fishing equipment you need to get started.